 Fields Filled In for the User

-Users should note that the seeing, airmass and Strehl Constraint Set (as well as the target Right Ascension and Declination) fields are automatically filled when the NAOS-PS-generated configuration file is loaded.
+Users should note that the seeing (see above), airmass and Strehl Constraint Set (as well as the target Right Ascension and Declination) fields are automatically filled when the NAOS-PS-generated configuration file is loaded.
 Users are allowed only to edit the Strehl field, however they must never increase the value above that provided in the AO configuration file.

 The Moon does not affect IR observations with CONICA.
 However, the moon may affect the quality of the adaptive optics correction, if the source used for wavefront sensing is fainter than V=16.
 In these cases, reducing the FLI constraint to approximately 0.7 and increasing the distance to the Moon to approximately 50 degrees is generally adequate.
 Even here, it is important not to over-specify the constraints, as this reduces the chances of the Observing Block being executed.
 For wavefront sensing in the IR, these recommendations can be ignored.